sumanshusamarora/-pytorch-domain-ner/README.md

 The repository offers a script to automatically train model directly from github or via command line and finally serve the same model using MLFlow in-build pytorch support.

+## Prerequisites
+1) Python knowledge
+2) Tesseract installed and tesseract instllation path in your machine's PATH enviornment variable (if data is not available in text format)
+3) System admin access (if you need to create conda environment)

 ## Steps to run this on a local machine (tested on Ubuntu 18.04)
 Steps to run this on you local machine are as follows: